0xPoe/talks/a-sink.slide/slides.md

 </div>

 <!--
 Alright folks, let's kick off the presentation!
-I'm assuming most of you are here, so let's dive right in.
+Thank you giving me the opportunity to discuss the software engineer position.

-Today, I'm gonna talk about the a sink component in TiCDC.
+Today, I'm gonna talk about the sink component in TiCDC.

 This is gonna be a deep dive, and I'll also share some of my experiences and challenges I faced during the development.

 Just a heads up, this talk is based on TiCDC v6.5.1.
 So if you wanna take a look at the code, make sure to check out the v6.5.1 tag.